The Community Project Wall was established as part of the Town Hall Gallery's ongoing commitment to local artists and community groups.

 Apply to exhibit

-Applications to exhibit on the Community Project Wall in 2019 are now open.
+Applications to exhibit on the Community Project Wall in 2019 have now closed.

 Tuesday to Friday: 10am–5pm